cybertronjc/PaytmInsider/README.md

 # Paytm Insider Android developer task

 This repo is a task for android developer position at Paytm Insider.
 It shows the list of events in your city.
+App can be installed on Android device by downloading apk from app/release folder.

 # Getting started